-- This command allows exporting the local configuration to a file.
-The name of the target file must be supplied as a parameter:
+This command exports the local configuration to a file.
+The name of the destination file must be specified as an additional parameter:

 veyon-ctl config export myconfig.json

-- This command imports a previously exported configuration file into the local configuration.
-The name of the file containing the configuration to be imported must be supplied as a parameter:
+This command imports a previously exported configuration file into the local configuration.
+The name of the configuration file to be imported must be specified as an additional argument:

 veyon-ctl config import myconfig.json